Kylie Minogue: 2007–2011: X and Aphrodite

 In February 2008, Minogue launched her range of home furnishings, Kylie Minogue at Home.
 Her business venture later went on to launch its newest collection by February 2018, for its tenth anniversary.
 In May, she embarked on the KylieX2008 tour, her most expensive tour to date with production costs of £10 million.
 It was considered a success, with ticket sales estimated at US$70 million.
 She was then appointed a Chevalier of the French Ordre des Arts et des Lettres, the junior grade of France's highest cultural honour.
 In July, she was officially invested by the Prince of Wales as an Officer of the Order of the British Empire.
 She won the "Best International Female Solo Artist" award at the Brit Awards 2008.
 In September, she made her Middle East debut as the headline act at the opening of Atlantis, The Palm, a hotel resort in Dubai.
-She was in a relationship with Spanish model Andrés Velencoso, starting from 2008 up until 2013.

 In January 2009, Minogue hosted the Brit Awards with English multi-hyphenates James Corden and Mathew Horne.
 She then embarked on the For You, for Me tour by September, her first concert tour in North America.
-In October, she was featured in the Hindi film, Blue, performing an A. R. Rahman song.
+In October, she was featured in the Hindi film, Blue, performing the song, "Chiggy Wiggy", from the soundtrack of the film.

 In July 2010, Minogue released her eleventh studio album, Aphrodite.
 The album featured work from English record producer Stuart Price, Scottish DJ and record producer Calvin Harris, American musician Jake Shears, English singer-songwriter Nerina Pallot, Belgian musician Pascal Gabriel, Danish record producer Lucas Secon, English alternative rock band member Tim Rice-Oxley of Keane and British group Kish Mauve.
 Price served as an executive producer.
 Rob Sheffield from Rolling Stone labelled the album as Minogue's "finest work since 1997's Impossible Princess."
 Tim Sendra from AllMusic commended Minogue's choice of collaborators and producers, commenting it is the "work of someone who knows exactly what her skills are and who to hire to help showcase them to perfection."
 The album debuted at number-one in the UK.
 The lead single, "All the Lovers" peaked at number three in the UK.
 Subsequent singles from the album — "Get Outta My Way", "Better than Today" and "Put Your Hands Up (If You Feel Love)" followed.
 In November, she was featured on the single by the English singer Taio Cruz, "Higher".
 It entered the top ten in the UK by January of next year.

 In February 2011, Minogue embarked on the Aphrodite: Les Folies Tour, performing in Europe, North America, Asia, Australia and Africa.
 With a stage set inspired by the "goddess of love" Aphrodite and Grecian culture and history, it was greeted with positive reviews from critics, who praised the concept and the stage production.
 The tour was a commercial success, grossing US$60 million.